SamOBrienOlinger/PP4/README.md

 ## **[Credits](#credits)**

-As a starting point I began with the html and css structure used in Code Institute's Love Running Project.
+As a starting point I began with the HTML and CSS structure used in Code Institute's Love Running Project.
 I did this mainly because I thought the hero image with zoom was a great way to engage a new user.
-I also wanted to have a feature that allowed users to 'join' a club, so the Love Running project provided a good blueprint for adapting to the concpet of a Cockapoo Club community.
+I also wanted to have a feature that allowed users to 'join' a club, so the Love Running project provided a good blueprint for adapting to the concept of a Cockapoo Club community.

 ### **[Code](#code)**

-- Below is the code for the cover text of JOIN COCKAPOO CLUB which immediatley presents the user with a call to action that encourages them to visit the page allowing them to sign up and become a member of this unique community.
+- Below is the code for the cover text of JOIN COCKAPOO CLUB which immediately presents the user with a call to action that encourages them to visit the page allowing them to sign up and become a member of this unique community.
 This was based on the same feature used in the Code Institute's Love Running Project module:
 ~~~
     #cover-text {
     font-size: 130%;